 Hop on a $2 ferry from Greenport (listed above) to visit one of the best Long Island beach towns: Shelter Island.
 This charming island town offers over twenty miles of coastline.
 Choose your beach day by laying out at a popular beach like Crescent Beach or seek out a quieter, wilder experience at Hay Beach.

-MASHOMACK PRESERVE: If you love the outdoors, head to Mashomack Preserve for some hiking along eleven miles of the coastline through scenic trails overlooking coves, bays, harbors, and more.
+MASHOMACK PRESERVE: If you love hiking on long island, head to Mashomack Preserve for some hiking along eleven miles of the coastline through scenic trails overlooking coves, bays, harbors, and more.
 For more adventure, paddle the Coecles Harbor Marine Water Trail.
 This five-mile water trail takes about 3-4 hours to complete, depending on conditions and abilities.
 While exploring, you’ll probably see ospreys, fiddler crabs, and maybe even deer and fox.

 I LOVED kayaking with the folks at Kayak Shelter Island.
+This is one of our favorite places for kayaking on Long Island.
 They offer guided tours or you can go on your own.
 If you’re new at kayaking, I suggest going in the morning on a guided tour because the water gets choppier later in the day.
 We got a little nervous on the way back with the tides rising.
 But it was a highlight experience and you get to stop in little islands and beautiful beaches.